California State Landlord Tenant Laws

 • Landlords are allowed to collect the first month’s rent upfront.

 California passed statewide rent control in October 2019.
-Annual rent increases are limited to 5% plus inflation each year until 2030.
+Annual rent increases are limited to 10% or 5% plus inflation each year until 2030.
 This works out to be around 9% annually.

 It’s important to note that this only applies to older apartments, those built before 2004.
 Also, owner-occupied single-family homes or duplexes are exempt.